 Take advantage of your fresh-picked berries or the great in-season sales at your local store and freeze your blueberries to last all through the cold months.
 This post will teach you how to freeze blueberries properly to avoid freezer burn and not turn them into a solid brick of berries.

-Blueberries are still in season, but won’t be for long.
-When I found a great deal of local, organic berries, I jumped on it.
+Blueberries are typically in season from May through August in the northern hemisphere.
+Recently I found a great deal of local, organic berries, so of course I had to jump on it.

 See, it says it itself- great buy.

 In fact, I wish I jumped on it more, but two pints was a good starting place.
 Instead of just throwing them in the freezer, I took a few steps to guarantee their freshness.

 1. Clean them with vinegar.
 This is actually a great tip whether you are freezing them or just prepping them fresh for the week.
 Using a diluted vinegar wash for berries cleans them, removes bacteria (says a study from Tennessee State University) and extends their shelf life.

 Use 1 part vinegar to 8 parts water.
 Then place a colander in the water (for easier pickup) and add your berries.